Evan-Clegern/liberc-simplenet/README.md

 # liberc-simplenet
 A relatively developer-friendly C++ API for the Linux Sockets system, implementing <unistd.h>, <sys/sockets.h>, <arpa/inet.h>, <sys/time.h>, and <fcntl.h> from the C library, with the C++ library and polymorphic classes.
 Provides two-way TCP and UDP sockets, as well as a specialty (but work in progress) "TCP Server" class, which enables multiple clients to connect to the same port on a server machine.
 It uses the C-based File Descriptor system to implement this without multithreading, and overall provides a useful interface for managing multiple inbound connections.

-The files "client_man.cpp" and "server_man.cpp" illustrate a simple UDP "ping" and TCP session system with the API's basic socket system.
+The files "client_man-simple.cpp" and "server_man-simple.cpp" illustrate a simple UDP "ping" and TCP session system with the API's basic socket system.
+Meanwhile, "client_man-adv.cpp" and "server_man-adv.cpp" illustrate the API's TCP Server system, with two sessions from a client and four sockets on the server.

 ## Warnings
 This little API: